SiraeDWT/SiraeDWT/README.md

 # 🤝 Welcome
 Hi&#8239;!
 My name is Dylan 👋 I’m Web Developer and Designer 😄
+I got my bachelor's degree from Haute École Albert Jacquard in Belgium.
+I'm looking to improve my coding skills to have to best level possible

 You can check out my portfolio&nbsp;: https://dylan-vercalsteren.be/